Patole

 Patole is a village in Sinnar taluka of Nashik district in the Indian state of Maharashtra.
 The current sarpanch of Patole is Shri Meghraj Suresh Avhad who is a civil engineer.

-NOTABLE_PERSON*

-Pandurang Maharaj Patolekar

-Pandurang Maharaj Avhad born in this village and he his Popular kirtankar in Maharashtra.
-Kirtan " is an art of spiritual teaching through story-telling.
-It is typically performed by one or two main performers, called Keertankar, accompanied by Harmonium and Tabla musicians.
-It involves singing, acting, dancing, and story-telling, However it is unlike any other performing art as it is basically pure glorification of god and godly acts.

-Ravindra Dnyaneshwar Khatale

-First IAS officer in this village.
+A village is nearly 7 to 9 km from Sinnar and is surrounded by mountains in one side.
+'Chondhi' waterfall in those hills is site to watch in rainy season.

 Geography

 Patole is located at 19°47′07″N 73°59′53″E. Patole is one of the major commercial villages in Sinnar taluka.
 By road, it lies nine kilometers south of Sinnar city.

 Demographics

 In the 2011 Indian census, Patole had a population of 2,714.
 Males constituted 51.1% of the population and females 48.9%.
 Patole had an average literacy rate of 85.38%, higher than the national average of 59.5%, with male literacy at 93.1%, and female literacy at 77.4%.
 In 2011 approximately 10% of the population was aged six or below.